madelinezday/buttondown/guides/teams.md

 ![Email invitation to collaborate](https://github.com/madelinezday/buttondown/blob/main/images/emails/teams:email-invite-to-collaborate.gif?raw=true)

-Your teammate can click through the link in the notification email to accept your invitation.
+Your teammate can click through the link in this notification email to accept your invitation.
 If they already have a Buttondown account, they’ll be directed to sign in with their username and password.
 If they don’t have an account, a free account will be automatically created for them.

 After your teammate’s all settled in, they’ll be able to dive right in to working on your newsletter.
 At this time, you’ll also see their status change from “Pending” to “Accepted” in the “[Team](https://buttondown.email/settings#team)” section of your settings.

 ![“Team” status](https://github.com/madelinezday/buttondown/blob/main/images/settings/teams:team-status.gif?raw=true)

 Woohoo!
 Your Buttondown team just got a little bit bigger.
 Go ahead, add as many teammates as you like—the sky’s the limit!
-No matter how many teammates are collaborating on your newsletter, your “Author” name will always be the same.
-You can always change your newsletter’s “Author” name in your “[General](https://buttondown.email/settings#general)” settings.
+Just note that no matter how many teammates are collaborating on your newsletter, your “Author” name will stay the same.
+You can always change your “Author” name in your “[General](https://buttondown.email/settings#general)” settings.

 ### Edit teammates' permissions